benkolera/talk-opaleye/code/README.md

 has always been saddening to get hit with the same old tradeoffs / problems:

 - Raw SQL is easy but not safely composable
-- Some things restrict what you can do so you lose valuable parts of SQL (joins,aggregations, etc)
+- Some DB APIs restrict what you can do so you lose valuable parts of SQL (joins,aggregations, etc)
-- Some things need your data types constrained so much that it's impractical to use the library without giving up a lot of control to the libraries template haskell functions.
+- Some APIs need your data types constrained so much that it's impractical to use the library without giving up a lot of control to the libraries template haskell functions.
+- You give up control over performance and can get very slow (albeit correct) queries.
 - The API can still generate SQL that fails at runtime.
 - Or even if it can do all of that, the density of the API and type errors make you angry and go back to one of the less-safe-but-easier options.

-Opaleye achieves all of its goals without any of these tradeoffs, which (I think) is super exciting and worth your time to check it out! :smile:
+Opaleye comes achieves the goal of composable, typesafe SQL without any of these problems save for a moderate (but not impassable) learning curve.

+It is super refreshing to be able to treat your SQL with the same dose of safe abstraction as the rest of you haskell code, and for that alone it's well worth diving in and trying it out for yourself! :smile:

 ## Table Definition

+First we need to tell Opaleye what our tables and columns are.
+These table definitions form the starting point for our queries.

 ### Record Definition